glstewart17/step/README.md

 ## Testing

-There are also completed Java testing problemsets in this repository.
+There was also a Java testing component to this program.
+You can find the completed testing problems in the Week 5 folder.